EaronEdwards/event-store-client/README.md

 ## ISubscriptionConfirmation interface
 Passed to the onConfirmed callback used by subscribeToStream() when a subscription is successfully created.

-* lastCommitPosition - The last commit position within the stream (number)
+* lastCommitPosition - The last commit position within the stream (Long)
-* lastEventNumber - The last event number within the stream (number)
+* lastEventNumber - The last event number within the stream (Long)

 ## ISubscriptionDropped interface
 Passed to the onDropped callback used by subscribeToStream() when a subscription terminates, or cannot be established.